Tree Fertilization

 Urban Soils and Trees

-Iron Chlorosis in Maples and Oak trees
+Iron Chlorosis in Maples and Oak Trees

 Fall color trees like maples and oaks often develop a condition called chlorosis.
-In the summer months, the leaves that used to be a lustrous dark green are often a pale yellow-green and in the autumn, leaves that should be vibrant reds, oranges, and yellows often are dull red-browns, orange-browns, and yellow-browns.
-This weakening of the tree’s leaf color is a result of “dead soils”, resulting in inability for the tree to pick up and uptake nutrients like iron and magnesium.
+In the summer months, the leaves that used to be a lustrous dark green are often a pale yellow-green, and in the autumn, leaves that should be vibrant reds, oranges, and yellows often are dull red-browns, orange-browns, and yellow-browns.
+This weakening of the tree’s leaf color is a result of “dead soils”, resulting in an inability for the tree to pick up and uptake nutrients like iron and magnesium.
 This potentially deadly, but treatable tree problem is called iron chlorosis.

 Organo-Lawn has formulated the ideal tree fertilizer for trees.
 It is designed to not only feed the tree but it will also stimulate beneficial microbial activity in the soil.
 Before you schedule a tree fertilization with a different company, make sure to talk to one of our tree care experts at Organo-Lawn.
 Call our Boulder area office at (303) 499-2000 or Fort Collins office at (970) 225-9425.